alexyandy2016/fractal/readme.md

 - Transformer
 - Integration Test

-Follow the guide to activate the example.
+Follow the guide to activate and test the example.

 **Step #1:** Activate examples